Have the Best Wedding Reception with these Top Tips

 Keep the Toasts Short (And Prep Your Toasters)

 As meaningful and wonderful as toasts can be, it’s important that you don’t let those toasting to drone on and on.
-Quite frankly, it’ll put a lull in the evening.
+Quite frankly, it’ll put a lull in the evening and I recommend you to rent a photo booth from Inside Out Photo Booth, this way your guests can take funny photos.
 When it comes to toasts, it’s really all about quality over quantity.
 So direct anyone who is speaking in advance to keep their speeches to two minutes max and ask them to share any other long-drawn-out stories at a prewedding party like the rehearsal dinner.

 Give Out Party Favors